216-765-0123

 This article originally appeared in Cleveland Jewish News on March 25, 2020.

-Since the federal estate tax exemption is now $11.58 million per person and there is no Ohio estate tax, many people feel there is no longer a need for a trust as part of an estate plan.
+Since the federal estate tax exemption is now $13.6 million per person (as updated in 2024) and there is no Ohio estate tax, many people feel there is no longer a need for a trust as part of an estate plan.
 However, in some situations, a trust makes sense.

 Most people think their will or trust provides that upon their demise, their assets pass to their children and if their children pass away, the assets pass to their grandchildren.
 Hopefully, your children outlive you.
 If that happens, the typical will and trust provides that the money passes directly to your children immediately or by the time they are a certain age.